csulbying/angular-book/ch07/ch07-routing.md

 Add a back button in hero deatils to let user go back.

-Add the following to the deatils html file:
+Add the following to the deatils html file, as the last child in the root `<div>` element.:

 ```html
 <button (click)="goBack()">go back</button>